bendory/fake-email/README.md

 GitHub helpfully [documents this behavior as a feature](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-email-address-for-every-repository-on-your-computer), stating: "Set an email address in Git.
 You can use your GitHub-provided noreply email address **or any email address.** (emphasis added)

 This behavior is of course against [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service), but since when did ToS stop a malicious hacker?

+## Background and Notes

+After setting up this repo, I discovered [this prior art](https://github.com/azeemshaikh38/tensrflow/commits/main) which attributes commits to real GitHub users.
+The https://github.com/azeemshaikh38/tensrflow repo also typo squats on Tensorflow.

+Note that at its root, this is an issue with `git`, not GitHub -- but GitHub could provide options to require signed commits and better enforcement of identity verification.
+At a minimum, if user A pushes commits to GitHub that are attributed to user B's verified GitHub email (or includes user B's changes in user A's PR to some other repo), GitHub could notifify user B that this event occured!